kitao/pyxel/docs/pyxel-web-en.md

 - `play`: Run a Pyxel app
 - `edit`: Launch Pyxel Editor

-For example, if the username is taro, the repository is named my_repo, the file directory is src/scenes, and the Python script is title.py, the URL would be:
+For example, if the username is `taro`, the repository is named `my_repo`, the file directory is `src/scenes`, and the Python script is `title.py`, the URL would be:

 ```
 https://kitao.github.io/pyxel/wasm/launcher/?run=taro.my_repo.src.scenes.title